codingJWilliams/BBCInventathon/README.md

 **_WARNING WORKS ON WINDOWS ONLY!_**
 ## Installation
-The code only runs on windows but installatiosn couldn't be simpler
+The code only runs on windows but installation couldn't be simpler

 1.Download the install.bash file